top of page

 • A small amount of self-correction is perfectly fine and natural.
 It shows the examiner that you are aware of your mistakes and have the ability to correct them.

-• However, too much self-correction will have a negative impact your fluency and coherence.
+• However, too much self-correction will have a negative impact on your fluency and coherence.

 • Constant self-correction will also disrupt your train of thought on the topic or your response to a question.

-• Candidates who constantly self-correct have, most likely, been taught that accuracy in grammar is the most important aspect of the test.
+• Candidates who are constantly self-correcting have, most likely, been taught that accuracy in grammar is the most important aspect of the test.

 • Try not to think of the speaking test as a test of your grammatical accuracy.
 There are 3 other criteria that account for 75% of the overall score.